-Chating with customers over Facebook is awesome, but Facebook provides a few extra features to make it even easier.
+Chatting with customers over Facebook is awesome, but Facebook provides a few extra features to make it even easier.
 When connected to a Messaging CRM, Facebook will pass read receipts to the platform, so you know when the customer has read your message.

 Facebook Business Chat: Broadcast Messaging

-For other use cases like notification, you can use Facebook Message Tags for broadcasts.
+For other use cases like notifications, you can use Facebook Message Tags for broadcasts.
 Although Facebook doesn’t encourage this, it doesn’t restrict this practice either.
 So you’ll need to use your own judgment to stay out of hot water.

 Sending a concert cancellation notification broadcast using the Event Update message tag is a perfectly valid use case.
 However, it is likely easy to get in trouble if a lot of users start blocking your page and Facebook does provide one other way to send notifications.

 While it seems redundant, Facebook offers another way to send notifications called One-Time Notifications.
 Businesses can ask users to opt-in to a one-time notification for a specific reason.
 This system cannot be used for recurring notifications.